pdimov/blog/_posts/2020-09-07-named-parameters-in-c20.md

 hidden: true
 ---

-A programming language supports _Named Parameters_ when one can call a function supplying the parameters by name, as in the following hypothetical example (using C++ syntax):
+A programming language supports _named parameters_ when one can call a function supplying the parameters by name, as in the following hypothetical example (using C++ syntax):